opencor/llvm-clang/docs/CommandGuide/llvm-symbolizer.rst

 .. option:: --obj <path>, --exe, -e

   Path to object file to be symbolized.
 If ``-`` is specified, read the object directly from the standard input stream.
-Mutually exclusive with :option:`--build-id`.

 .. _llvm-symbolizer-opt-output-style: